balance3840/hyf-program/shared-modules/mid-specialism-project/frontend/weekly-plan.md

 - [ ] **Auth form UIs:** Build the UI for login, register, and sign out.
 Use the provided auth API/tool to wire submit actions.
 Add clear error/success feedback.
 - [ ] **Form validation:** Do validation at least on the auth forms (login, register).
 Show clear messages for invalid input before submit.

-**Outcome:** Event list adn detail loaded via fetch instead of mock data; searchable, paginated list; loading and error states on all fetches; form validation at least on auth forms; login, register, and sign-out flows implemented in the UI and wired to the provided auth API/tool.
+**Outcome:** Event list and detail loaded via fetch instead of mock data; searchable, paginated list; loading and error states on all fetches; form validation at least on auth forms; login, register, and sign-out flows implemented in the UI and wired to the provided auth API/tool.

 ---